Starlink: First launches (2019–2020)

-After launching two test satellites in February 2018, the first batch of 60 operational Starlink satellites were launched in May 2019.
+After launching two test satellites in February 2018, the first batch of 60 operational Starlink satellites was launched on May 24, 2019.

 By late 2019, SpaceX was transitioning their satellite efforts from research and development to manufacturing, with the planned first launch of a large group of satellites to orbit, and the clear need to achieve an average launch rate of "44 high-performance, low-cost spacecraft built and launched every month for the next 60 months" to get the 2,200 satellites launched to support their FCC spectrum allocation license assignment.
-SpaceX said they will meet the deadline of having half the constellation "in orbit within six years of authorization... and the full system in nine years".
+SpaceX said they would meet the deadline of having half the constellation "in orbit within six years of authorization... and the full system in nine years".

 By July 2020, Starlink's limited beta internet service was opened to invitees from the public.
 Invitees had to sign non-disclosure agreements, and were only charged $2 per month to test out billing services.
 In October 2020 a wider public beta was launched, where beta testers were charged the full monthly cost and could speak freely about their experience.
 Starlink beta testers reported speeds over 150 Mbit/s, above the range announced for the public beta test.